Conflux-Chain/confura/README.md

 - Expiry cache for some high frequency RPC methods such as `cfx_getStatus` and `cfx_epochNumber`.
 - Off-chain index of event logs, by which `getLogs` (both `cfx_getLogs` and `eth_getLogs`) are handled rather than directly by a full node.
 This index is backed by a traditional database, which allows us to index and query on more data, without the added overhead of false positives experienced with a bloom filter on full node.
 All event logs (with total amount less than 10,000) of some contract can even be retrieved within single request.
+- Shared proxy subscription for Pub/Sub per full node hence more concurrent sessions supported are possible.
+- Improvements over the standard filter APIs by migrating the storage of filter "state" (only event logs for now) out of the full node into memory and database of a new backend system we've dubbed "Virtual Filters" so that a more reliable, high performance and more customizable (eg., long polling timeout for filter changes) filter APIs can be achieved.

 #### Node Cluster Management